 Everything you need to know about camp!

-Covid-19 has drastically altered the way we are doing many things this summer.
-We are slowly but surely working through the details of camp this summer, and we ask for your patience as we define the process.
+Covid-19 has drastically altered the way we are doing many things this year.
+We are slowly but surely working through the details of camp, and we ask for your patience as we define the process.
 As we have answers we will post them here, so check back often!

 Our staff will be trained on recognizing and monitoring for symptoms of Covid-19 and other communicable diseases, things such as coughing, shortness of breath, etc. They will also be trained on increased cleaning and disinfecting measures for both their cabins and general camp spaces and equipment.
 Finally, they will be training on increased hygiene for themselves and campers (hand sanitizer before and after each activity, washing hands before eating, daily showers, properly covering sneezes or coughs, avoiding touching their faces, etc.)